 - An online application.

-- Within the application, you will be asked to upload a summary.
-Your summary (no more than 3 pages, double-spaced, with standard fonts and margins) should be explicit about your research questions, research methods, and the connections to sexuality studies (including, if relevant, sexual orientation and health in social context).
+- Within the application, you will be asked to upload a Your summary (no more than 3 pages, double-spaced, with standard fonts and margins) should be explicit about your research questions, research methods, and the connections to sexuality studies (including, if relevant, sexual orientation and health in social context).
 Please provide details about the data you will be collecting or analyzing (for example, how many interviews, which databases or archives, which ethnographic sites, etc.).
 Please also indicate how this summer project fits within your broader program of research (including whether it is related to your dissertation or other required research for your program).

 Your application will not be complete unless we have received all three components: the online application, the summary, and the budget.
 You will receive a confirmation from firstname.lastname@example.org once your application has been received.
 If you do not receive an email confirming its receipt within one week, please inquire at that email address.

-Applications will be judged according to the merits of the projects, but also in relation to the degree of closeness to SPAN’s primary focus on “sexual orientation and health in social context.”
-In other words, while any project related to sexuality is potentially eligible, those projects that directly concern sexual orientation, have health implications, and/or rely on social science approaches will be given priority.
-(The exception are applications submitted specifically to our new Humanities fund).
+Applications will be judged according to the merits of the projects, but also in relation to the degree of closeness to SPAN’s mission.
+That is, while any project related to sexuality is potentially eligible, those projects that rely on social science approaches will be given priority, including those that have health implications.